EMA – recently published guidance:

 - More specific product requirements: Places greater emphasis on product requirements and the specifications for high risk medical devices.

-- Broader scope: Inclusion of more products which previously have not been regulated as medical devices, such as dermal fillers and coloured contact lenses.
+- Broader scope: Inclusion of more products which previously have not been regulated as medical devices, such as dermal fillers and colored contact lenses.

 The four key points identified in the in-vitro diagnostic (IVD) medical device regulation are: